 All pupils will study French or Spanish at Key Stage Three, providing a strong foundation in either language should they continue with their studies at Key Stage Four and work towards a GCSE qualification.
 Languages are important to us at Savio Salesian College.
-We work hard to make our language lessons fun and relevant and also provide extra-curricular activities where possible such as trips to local universities for taster days and participation in the Routes into Languages National Spelling Bee competition.
-We are also excited about developing a new link with a Salesian school in Spain.
+We work hard to make our language lessons fun and relevant and also provide extra-curricular activities where possible such as trips to local universities for taster days.
+We have had our current bid for an Erasmus exchange to Seville put on hold due to COVID but we are looking forward to future trips as they are so much fun!
+We were most recently involved in a fantastic exchange with schools in France, Spain and Germany.
+Our pupils took part in work placements in all countries and stayed with host families, making memories that will last a lifetime.
+Our pupils really benefited from taking part in this amazing opportunity.

 Pupils are set homework regularly and are expected to learn the vocabulary covered in class.
 A little bit of practice often is a great way to learn a foreign language.
 Various useful websites are listed below.
 The department also has a twitter account @saviomfl to promote language learning and also the fantastic effort made by our pupils.

-Pupils will cover topic based units of work using Studio for French and Viva for Spanish from Pearson.
-Topics at Key Stage 3 lead into the three themes at GCSE - Identity and culture , Local, national, international and global areas of interest and Current and future study and employment.
+Pupils will cover topic based units of work using Dynamo for French and Viva for Spanish from Pearson.
+Topics at Key Stage 3 lead into the three themes at GCSE - Identity and culture, local, national, international and global areas of interest and Current and future study and employment.
 Selected year 9 pupils will begin GCSE material to allow optimum preparation time for the new course.

 Key Stage 4 Overview